lndgalante/solutils/README.md

 ##### getClusterNameFromEndpoint()

-It returns the cluster name from any endpoint.
+Returns the cluster name from any endpoint.
 This is especially useful when you want to know which cluster the user is on when they are using a custom endpoint.

 _Example_